Irish mother and two children evacuated from Iran

 In a statement, Mr Harris said those who had left Iran will now “travel home”.

-“I want to extend our gratitude to our European friends and partners for their excellent support.”
+“I want to extend our gratitude to our European friends and partners for their excellent support,” he said.

 He added: “Throughout this crisis, the Department of Foreign Affairs and Trade and our embassies have remained in regular contact with Irish citizens in the region.”